'Immoral, but not illegal': metal warehousing games in the spotlight

-NEW YORK (Reuters) - Complex deals employed by Goldman Sachs’ (GS.N) metals storage unit to build vast stockpiles and then maintain queues test the spirit of the London Metal Exchange operating code, shocking many traders and confirming others’ suspicions.
+NEW YORK, Nov 21 (Reuters) - Complex deals employed by Goldman Sachs’ metals storage unit to build vast stockpiles and then maintain queues test the spirit of the London Metal Exchange operating code, shocking many traders and confirming others’ suspicions.

 But the intricate transactions that saw Metro International Trade Services LLC shell out millions of dollars to customers to join exit queues to bolster rental income was within the rules, according to two senior warehousing executives and two veteran traders.